4 Monthly Dividend ETFs for Income Portfolios

 If one company stalls or even goes bankrupt, the others should help minimize the loss.
 And as already mentioned, the monthly dividend income should climb higher over the years.
 That’s barring a few short-term setbacks like individual company missteps and recessions.

 Overall, investing in the stock market has been one of the best ways to generate long-term wealth and income.
 That’s why I’ve done a deep dive into thousands of investing opportunities over the last decade.

 Below you’ll find a list of the top ETFs that pay monthly dividends.
 I’ve also highlighted some key considerations for each fund…

 Global X SuperDividend ETF (NYSE: SDIV)

 One highlight with this ETF is its global diversification.
-Only about a quarter of its assets are in the U.S. The next four largest country holdings are South Africa, China, Britain and Russia.
+Only about a quarter of its assets are in the U.S. The next four largest country holdings are China, Hong Kong, Britain and Brazil.
 So if you want some global exposure in your portfolio, this could be a good investment.

-The Global X SuperDividend ETF also has a high weighting in real estate.
-It comes in close to 30% of the total weighting, followed by financial and energy.
-Each of those sector weightings comes in at 18% and 15%, respectively.
+The Global X SuperDividend ETF also has a high weighting in financials.
+It comes in close to 30% of the total weighting, followed by real estate and energy.
+Each of those sector weightings comes in at 26% and 11%, respectively.